tinamayswinkels/7-day-coding/_docs/a-7-Day-Challenge/website-in-a-weekend.md

 If you enroll in the course now, you'll receive access to all future updates and tutorials at no additional cost.&nbsp;

 **3\.
 How much does Website in a Weekend cost?&nbsp;**<br><br>As soon as we release the additional tutorials mentioned above the price will be increasing to $450.
-It's currently $250, and we're giving all 7 day coding challenge participants a coupon '7DAYCODING' to receive $100 off for the next two weeks only.&nbsp;<br><br>If you decide to attend the bootcamp later, we'll credit the amount you spend on Website in a Weekend towards the bootcamp tuition.&nbsp;
+It's currently $250, and we're giving all 7 day coding challenge participants a coupon '[7DAYCODING](https://ioc.podia.com/web-dev-101?coupon=7DAYCODING){: target="_blank"}' to receive $100 off for the next two weeks only.&nbsp;<br><br>If you decide to attend the bootcamp later, we'll credit the amount you spend on Website in a Weekend towards the bootcamp tuition.&nbsp;

 **4\.
 What kind of support is provided?&nbsp;**